-In that entire period no references or discussions on a possible pardon for thenPPeesident Nixon occurred until August 1 and 2, 1974.
+In that entire period no references or discussions on a possible pardon for then President Nixon occurred until August 1 and 2, 1974.

 You will recall that since the beginning of the Watergate investigations, I had consistently made statements and speeches about President Nixon's innocence of either planning the break-in or of participating in the cover-up.
-I sincerely believed he was innocent. of participating in the cover increasing criticism for such public statements, but I still believed them to be true based on the facts as I knew them.
+I sincerely believed he was innocent.